Big Adventures, Small Budget: Exploring Japan for Less

 Hunt for treasures at a flea market

-For vintage lovers, Japan’s flea markets are a goldmine.
+For vintage-lovers, Japan’s flea markets are a goldmine.
 You’ll find antique kimonos, ceramics, woodblock prints, lacquerware and even quaint retro toys – it’s the ideal place for sourcing a one-of-a-kind souvenir.
-In Tokyo, check out the Oedo Antique Market (1st and 3rd Sundays) for high-end finds.
-Kyoto’s Toji Temple Flea Market on the 21st of each month is a designer favourite for sourcing textiles.
+In Tokyo, check out the Oedo Antique Market (first and third Sundays) for high-end finds.
+Kyoto’s Toji Temple Flea Market, held on the 21st of each month, is a designer favourite for sourcing textiles.
 And in Nagoya, the Osu Kannon Temple Flea Market (18th and 28th monthly) is set in a nostalgic shopping area filled with old-school cafés and eateries.

 Image credit: yoko_ken_chan - stock.adobe.com